TinoRabe/Blog-Netlify/site/content/post/upcoming-blog-series-advanced-techniques-to-master-powerapps-portals.md

 ---
+title: >-
-title: 'Upcoming Blog Series: Advanced Techniques to master PowerApps Portals'
+  Upcoming Blog Series: Advanced techniques & best practices to master Power Apps Portals projects
 date: 2019-10-25T06:00:00.000Z
 description: >-
   Follow this blog for a dedicated series on best practices to advance your